rchakode/kube-opex-analytics/README.md

 ## Grafana Dashboards
 You can either build your own Grafana dashboard or use our [official one](https://grafana.com/dashboards/10282).

 This official Grafana dashboard looks as below and is designed to work out-of-the box with the `kube-opex-analytics`'s [Prometheus exporter](#prometheus-exporter).
-It requires to set a Grafana varianle named `KOA_DS_PROMETHEUS`, which shall point to your Prometheus server data source.
+It requires to set a Grafana variable named `KOA_DS_PROMETHEUS`, which shall point to your Prometheus server data source.

 The dashboard currently provides the following reports: